-Vessel Surveillance Initiation criteria Notification of a Level 2/3 spill - may be deployed in a Level-1 incident (to be determined by On-Scene Commander) Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving into State waters) Control Agency AMSA (Commonwealth waters) or DoT (spills moving into State waters) NB: Santos WA will undertake initial vessel surveillance and will control this activity until such time that AMSA and/or DoT takes control.
-Objective Implementation of monitor and evaluate tactics in order to provide situational awareness to inform IMT decision making Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Termination criterion NEBA is no longer being achieved; or Notification of a Level 2/3 spill - may be deployed in a Level-1 incident (to be determined by On- Scene Commander) Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.
+Vessel Surve eillance Initiation criteria Notification of a Level 2/3 spill - may be of Scene Commander) leployed in a Level-1 incident (to be determined by On- Jurisdictional Authority AMSA (Commonwealth waters) or DoT (spills moving into State waters) Control Agency AMSA (Commonwealth waters) or DoT (s pills moving into State waters) NB: Santos WA will undertake initial vessel surveillance and will control this activity until such time that AMSA and/or DoT takes control.
+Objective Implementation of monitor and evaluate tactics in order to provide situational awareness to inform IMT decision making Applicable MDO/MGO Lube oil/ Hydraulic oil hydrocarbons X Termination criterion Vessel-based surveillance is undertaken at scheduled intervals during daylight hours and continues for 24 hours after the source is under control and a surface sheen is no longer observable; or NEBA is no longer being achieved; or Notification of a Level 2/3 spill - may be deployed in a Level-1 incident (to be determined by On-Scene Commander) Refer to Section 17 for the Controls, Performance Objectives, Standards and Measurement Criteria to meet this objective.